mandeepbrar/redux-director/README.md

 ##Installation

+npm install redux-director

 ##Usage

-Connect the router to the store.
+Connect the router to the store. in the app file.
+You can specify the default route when you are connecting the router to the store.

 index.js
 ```
 import React from 'react';
-import { render } from 'react-dom';
-import { Provider } from 'react-redux';
-import configureStore from './stores';
 import App from './containers/App';
+//import the router here
 import {Router} from 'redux-director';

 const store = configureStore();